Gov. Inslee extends statewide school closure order through end of school year.

 What should child care providers do if they are at higher risk of serious illness?

-People at high risk for serious illness from COVID-19 include:
+People at high risk for serious illness:

 People with the above conditions shouldn't provide child care or visit child care facilities.